freh-g/genopyc/docs/source/usage.md

 Parameters:
 - list_of_variants (list): List of variant identifiers to be converted.
 - source (str, optional): Identifier type of the variants in list_of_variants.
 Default is 'variantid'.
+Possible values are: 'rsid' and 'variantid'
 - target (str, optional): Identifier type to which the variants will be converted.
 Default is 'rsid'.
+Possible values are: 'rsid' and 'variantid'

 Returns:
 - list: List of converted variant identifiers.